The Nansen Humanistic Academy, in Lillehammer, Norway, was founded in 1938 as a protest against the totalitarian ideologies in Europe.

 The Nansen Academy offers a one-year study founded on the Scandinavian Folk High School tradition.
 The interdisciplinary programme is mainly based on social and humanistic sciences.
 Historical, holistic and ethical perspectives are encouraged.
 The main aim is to inspire independent thinking and reflection, as well as creativity, as a basis for active participation in society.

-All students attend classes in philosophy, international security politics and cultural history (art, literature, music) as well as their chosen programme.
+All students attend classes in philosophy, international peace- and security politics and art history in addition to their chosen programme.
 We believe in the importance of engaging the students both intellectually, creatively, socially and politically.
 The students stay in dormitories on campus.

 The Academy is named after Fridtjof Nansen, the great polar explorer, scientist, author and humanist, who’s great work embodied essential elements of humanism: active love of one’s neighbour and freedom of thought.

 We understand humanism as values that unite people across religious, political and cultural divides.
 Humanism is based on the unique value of each human being.
-Active work for human rights, freedom of expression and democracy continues to be of great importance for the Nansen Academy.
+Human rights, freedom of expression and democracy continue to be the core values of the Nansen Academy.

 The language of instruction is Norwegian.
 Therefore, good knowledge of Norwegian language is a condition for admission as a student to the Nansen Academy.

 The Nansen Academy is located in beautiful surroundings near the centre of Lillehammer, a town of 25 000 inhabitants, approximately 2,5 hours from the capital Oslo.
 The town has a rich cultural scene with renowned museums such as the Maihaugen Outdoor Museum and Lillehammer Art Museum, as well as the Norwegian Literature Festival.
 The surroundings include forests, rivers, lakes and mountains.
 There are good opportunities for various sports and leisure activities, and the town hosted the winter Olympic Winter Games in 1994.